stylebash/Keymeleon/README.md

       2. within the afforementioned `case`, is a code block of its contents.
         - The value after `Send`, inside the double quotes (`""`) is the hotkey/shortcut key you want to remap to.

 ### Cheatsheets module ###
 1. Open keymeleon_config.ahk
 2. Set value for the `cheatSheetDirectory`variable
 3. Set value for the `cheatSheetFileExtension`variable
 4. Leave `CHEAT_SHEET_IMAGE_TOGGLE` alone.
 This is a constant.
 5. In the same directory as **keymeleon.ahk**; Create a folder/directory with the same name as the value you've set for `cheatSheetDirectory`
 6. Create an image with the same name as the program you want a cheat sheet for.
     - refer to the naming convention in the Version 1 instructions above
     - note: The GUI does not auto resize the image you've made when you toggle it to pop up.
 So set its size according to your displays resolution and/or your preferences.
     - make sure you've set your images' file extension the same as the value you've set for `cheatSheetDirectory`

+## How to Use ##
+    - Double click on / select and hit enter `keymeleon.ahk` from your file folder/windows explorer.
+    - Hit `Control+Alt+Windows+x` to close the script
+    - Hit `Control+Alt+Windows+r` to restart/reload the script
+    - Hit `Control+Alt+Windows+s` to suspend the script
+        1. will toggle enabling/disabling any hotkey/shortcut keys you've setup.
+        2. this is silent and has no popup window.
 ## To do ##

 ### Cheatsheets module ###